luke-griffiths/fast-robots/thirteen.md

 !!!!
 Insert map of ToF data

 ## Results
+My robot was able to navigate through the waypoints, although it did make some mistakes.
+It generally stayed pretty close to the points I tried to hit.
+I noticed during the runs that the robot had several situations that caused it to underperform.

+* turns were rarely satisfactory.
+The lab floor alternated between dirty and freshly swiffered, which made it difficult to calibrate the PID for turns.
+This meant that I needed to tell the robot to re-execute turns way more frequently than I would have liked.
+* the ToF sensor was angled slightly downward on the robot, which caused it to stop prematurely on long travels.
+This was easy to overcome using the AM_I_OK command, but it wasn't ideal.

+Below are two runs of the robot.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/S_FE6KnpowE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/hSddVXIX4f4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Ways to Improve Results/Future Iterations

+For the future I would like to use a hybrid presequenced steps and localization approach.
 When I originally planned to make the AM_I_OK command a boolean, I thought it would be a good idea to use localization if and only if AM_I_OK returned false.
 This would mean that localization could be used to correct mistakes that had accumulated, but it would be used sparingly and thus cost less time.
+This would be implemented by following the sequence of pre-cached translations and rotations UNTIl AM_I_OK returned false, it which point the robot would localize, attempt to return to the nearest waypoint, and then resume its pre-cached instructions.
+This approach would combine advantages of both methods and hopefully mitigate the disadvantages.

+A very creative approach for the future would be to create a makeshift scanner for localization.
+A ToF sensor could be mounted on a servo on the top of the robot, allowing very precise ToF measurements while the robot is stopped.
+This would generate a much better localization result, since the robot wouldn't move from its initial position while localizing.
+In addition, even cheap feedback servos are more reliable than the gyroscope data on the IMU, so the change in theta for ToF measurements would be more reliable.